Frequently asked questions

 Doesn’t The Pituitary Foundation need my help now, not later?

 If you send a gift today, it will help us provide our services today, which is wonderful.
 And a gift left in your Will can help us ensure people whose lives will be turned upside down by a pituitary diagnosis in the future will still have our support.
 We’ve been supporting people who are affected by pituitary conditions for 20 years and the demand for our services continues to increase year on year.
-We don’t know what the future will bring but as long as pituitary conditions exist, so many people will need our support in years to come.
+We don’t know what the future will bring but as long as pituitary conditions exist, so many people will need our support in years to come and as we continue to increase awareness in the public eye it means that each year more and more pituitary patients are reaching out for our help.

 If I decide to leave a gift in my Will, what do I have to do?